 Several different types of D3 can occur depending on what actually went wrong (e.g. whereabouts in the jaw, when during development, and how badly the problem struck).
 And so it can be said of D3s that

 here 'n' there" (with a hat tip to Ted Geisel).

-1. "MOLAR HYPOMIN"
+1. "CHALKY MOLARS" / "MOLAR HYPOMIN"

-Molar Hypomin (short for "Molar Hypomineralisation") is a very common D3 and one of particular concern to The D3 Group because it causes a lot of suffering and costs around the world.
+Chalky molars are of particular concern to The D3 Group because they are the commonest type of chalky teeth and cause a lot of suffering and costs around the world.
+Technically, chalky molars are called "Molar Hypomineralisation", or "Molar Hypomin" for short ("hypomin" is pronounced "high-po-min").
 You can learn many things about Molar Hypomin throughout this website but a good place to start is here.